-The Tissue Viability service provides specialist advice and support to healthcare professionals who are managing acute and complex wounds within the hospital care setting and community care setting.
+The Tissue Viability Service is a nurse-led service, that provides Specialist advice and support to healthcare professionals that are managing acute and complex wounds within the hospital and community care setting.

-The nurse- lead team works in partnership with patients, their parents/carers and healthcare professionals to provide expert wound care advice, specialist healthcare equipment and education that is aimed at preventing skin damage.
+The nurse-led team works in partnership with patients, their parents/carers and healthcare professionals to provide expert wound care advice, specialist healthcare equipment and education that is aimed at pressure ulcer prevention.

-The team aim to improve and support high standard of practice through clinical consultation, regular audits, development of guidelines, policies and flowchart by delivering formal educational training to healthcare professionals.
+The team aim to improve and support a high standard of practice through clinical consultation, regular audits, development of guidelines, policies, and flow charts by delivering formal educational training to healthcare professionals.

 Jansy Williams – Lead Tissue Viability Specialist